 Robert Kubica was hailed as a star of the future after his first Formula 1 win in 2008.
 But that win in Canada was to be his only one, and less than three years later he was out of the sport following a horrific rallying accident ahead of the 2011 season.
-Now, the Polish driver makes a once unimaginable return to the pinnacle of motorsport.
+The Polish driver made a once unimaginable return to the pinnacle of motorsport in 2019.

 |Full Name||Robert Józef Kubica|

 |First Race||2006 Hungarian Grand Prix|